TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Prepare your system for interface changes by stopping and/or removing apps, VM NIC devices, and services that can cause conflicts:

-• Power off any running VMs before making interface IP changes.
+• Power off any running virtual machines (VMs) before making interface IP changes.
 Remove active NIC devices.

-• If you encounter issues with testing network changes, you might need to stop any services using the current IP address, including Kubernetes and sharing services, such as SMB.
+If you encounter issues with testing network changes, you might need to stop any services, including Kubernetes and sharing services such as SMB, using the current IP address.

 1. Select Bridge from the Type dropdown list.
 You cannot change the Type field value after you click Save.

 2. Enter a name for the interface.
 Use the format bondX, vlanX, or brX where X is a number representing a non-parent interface.
-Read-only when editing an interface.
 You cannot change the Name of the interface after you click Save.

-3. (Optional but recommended) Enter any notes or reminders about this particular bridge in the Description field.
+3. (Optional but recommended) Enter any notes or reminders about this particular bridge in Description.

 4. Select the interfaces on the Bridge Members dropdown list.

-5. Next to Aliases click Add to enter the IP address for this bridge interface.
-(Optional) click Add to display an additional IP address field for each additional IP address you want to add.
+5. Click Add to the right of Aliases to show the IP address fields, and enter the IP address for this bridge interface.
+Click Add again to show an additional IP address fields for each additional IP address you want to add.

-1. Once TrueNAS finishes testing the interface, click Save Changes if you want to keep the changes.
+8. After TrueNAS finishes testing the interface, click Save Changes to keep the changes.
 Click Revert Changes to discard the changes and return to the previous configuration.

 Troubleshooting Network Changes